Using explainable AI to investigate electrocardiogram changes during healthy aging -- from expert features to raw

 \subsubsection{Comparative assessment}

-Table \ref{tab:explainability-results} presents key insights into age-related explainability in two models, XGBoost and XResNet50, analyzing ECG features.
+Table \ref{tab:explainability-results} presents key insights into age-related trends of ECG features that were derived from applying XAI on the XGBoost and XResNet50 models.
 In the XGBoost model, age is associated with a decrease in pNN20, MCVNN, and breathing rate, along with an increase in alpha-fluctuations, P-wave amplitude, and PAS.
 Additionally, SDANN5 values rise with age.
-In contrast, XResNet50 exhibits distinct focus areas with age: given our criterion over the eight most important saliency time steps, it emphasizes P-wave features (18.33\% for onsets and 53.33\% for offsets), frequently places relevance on the Q-peak (8.33\%), shows little relevance on the R-peak, sometimes focuses on the S-peak (4.16\%), attributes minimal relevance to the T-wave (3.33\%), and frequently assesses the TP-interval (12.5\%).
+In contrast, the XResNet50 exhibits distinct focus areas with age: given our criterion over the eight most important saliency time steps, it emphasizes P-wave features (18.33\% for onsets and 53.33\% for offsets), frequently places relevance on the Q-peak (8.33\%), shows little relevance on the R-peak, sometimes focuses on the S-peak (4.16\%), attributes minimal relevance to the T-wave (3.33\%), and frequently assesses the TP-interval (12.5\%).
 The latter might be related to differences in the heart rate, which are difficult to analyze by means of saliency maps.
 Nevertheless, the observed trends offer valuable insights into age group differentiation in the two models' ECG interpretations.